audaciaconsulting/Audacia.Build/src/security/sbom/README.md

 - **Restore, Build, Test, and Publish:** Executes the standard .NET Core commands.
 - **Optional Dependency Lock Files Collection:** When enabled (via the `publishLockDepsArtifact` parameter), the template recursively searches the source directory for `.deps.json` files using a configurable list of file patterns and copies them into a designated folder.
   **Note:** The default pattern (`lockDepsToInclude`) only handles the .NET-specific dependency files.
-- **Artifact Publishing:** Publishes the collected Dependency Lock files as a pipeline artifact using a job‑unique artifact name (for example, `$(Agent.JobName)-dependency-lock`).
+- **Artifact Publishing:** Publishes the collected Dependency Lock files as a pipeline artifact using a job-unique artifact name (for example, `$(Agent.JobName)-dependency-lock`).
 These artifacts will later be aggregated with other Dependency Lock artifacts.

 **Key Parameters:**